 Many typical children chew on things such as their nails and ice, or they mouth their toys and hair.
 These are normal habits.
-But a person diagnosed with pica repeatedly eats nonfood items, even if they make him or her sick.
+But a person diagnosed with pica repeatedly eats nonfood items, even if those items make them sick.
 They should be seen by a doctor.

 - Your doctor will look at your child’s physical symptoms.
 These could include stomach upset or bowel problems.

 - If your child is in a high-risk group for pica (they have intellectual or developmental disabilities), your doctor may ask if you have seen your child eating nonfood items and for how long.

 - If the behavior has occurred for a month or more, your doctor may diagnose it as pica.

 - Your doctor may order a blood test to check your child’s iron and zinc levels.
 Not having enough of these vitamins is considered a trigger for eating dirt and clay in some cases.

 Treatment for pica will address several areas.
 Your doctor will address your child’s illness from having eaten nonfood items.
 For example, your doctor will treat your child’s constipation, diarrhea, ulcer, intestinal tear, infection, or any combination of illnesses.
 If your doctor finds your child doesn’t have enough iron or zinc, they will address that with a vitamin supplement and dietary recommendations.

 Another focus of treatment will address the underlying cause of your child’s pica diagnosis.
 Your doctor will discuss your child’s home environment, educate you as a parent, and refer your child to a behavioral or mental health specialist.

 Can pica be prevented or avoided?

 Pica cannot be prevented.
 Proper nutrition may help some children keep from developing it.
 If you pay close attention to eating habits and supervise children who tend to put things into their mouths, you may be able to catch the disorder early, before complications can happen.
-If your child has been diagnosed with pica, you can reduce his or her risk of eating nonfood items by keeping those items out of reach in your home.
+If your child has been diagnosed with pica, you can reduce their risk of eating nonfood items by keeping those items out of reach in your home.
 Be sure to monitor your child’s outside play, as well.